cwynveen/cg-workshop/java-example/java-example-1-orig/README.md

 Great, now lets build our web app:

+Note: the . tells Docker to look at the current directory for a Dockerfile for it's instruction set to build the image.
+The -t flag specifies the name of the tag for the image we are building

 `docker build . -t java-maven-orig`

 Now that the app is built let's run it. what are each of these flags doing?